reportportal/docs/src/md/src/UserGuide/Post bug to Bug Tracking System.md

 6. Fill in credentials of your JIRA account and click 'Post' button

-7. Ticket of bug is added to all selected items.
+7. One ticket with bug is added to JIRA as for single bug posting.
+The identifier of JIRA ticket is added to all selected items.
+Keep in mind that data of Report Portal items are excluded in a bulk posting.

 8. Hover the mouse over the bug and you will see issue status and summary on tool-tip.